Guarantee Agreement Definition: Everything You Need to Know

 Several forms of guarantee exist and provide varying levels and responsibilities of the guarantor and avenues for remedy for the creditor.
 These include:

 - Conditional Guarantee.
 In the event the parties enter into an agreement that contains a conditional guarantee, it takes more than just the default on the debt to trigger the guarantor’s responsibility to repay the debt.
-It requires action on the part of the creditor in some aspect.
+It requires action on the part of the creditor in some aspects.

 - Payment Guarantee.
 This guarantee creates an obligation of the guarantor to pay the creditor when the debt comes due if the borrower defaults at that time.
 It occurs automatically at a fixed date upon the default.